Always LEAVE NO TRACE.

 - Difficulty: Moderate (terrain).
 View: hiking stats & elevation profile.

-- Facilities: Parking, bathrooms, large picnic areas, on-site surf rentals & lessons.
+- Facilities: Parking, washrooms, change rooms, large picnic areas, on-site surf rentals & lessons.

 - Signage: Minimal, adequate, sparse signage along the coastal hiking trail.